 The institution of the US Senate has indeed been transformed from the Framers’ intended structure and purposes determined at the federal convention of 1787.
 There, on May 31st, Governor Edmund Randolph of Virginia set forth the first purpose of a senate: to check “the turbulent follies of democracy.”

 Consider for a moment the nation’s short history and the Framers’ recent experiences which gave rise to the senate’s purpose.
 Only eleven years earlier, thirteen colonies of a monarchal empire were suddenly set free.
 They formed republics.
 Given the long train of abuses from George III, these republics naturally restrained the power of the executive branch in favor of the legislative.
 As one would expect, the first legislative chambers were very democratic, and so much so that the unalienable rights expounded in the Declaration were often abused.
 Something had to be done to check the democratic element that threatened the Union.
-What structural designs in national institutions would best serve the ends of the people of the United States?
+What structural designs in governing institutions would best serve the ends of the people of the United States?
 Part of the answer was in the plan for the second house of the national legislature, the senate.

 The final mode of election and composition of the Senate to achieve its ends, to reduce the follies of democracy, was no accident, and would take the next seven weeks to determine.

 Mode of Election.
 The starting point for debate, the Virginia Plan, provided senatorial election by the House of Reps from men nominated by the state legislatures.
 Practical problems emerged with this method.
 Should the election consist of the House sitting in a committee of the whole, or perhaps by committees of state delegations?
 Ultimately, this mode of election was rejected primarily because the Senate would be too beholden to, and inadequately independent of, the turbulent House.